 Redfin agents work as part of a team that includes support agents who field inquiries from customers, and transaction coordinators who manage the details and paperwork of a sale.
 Agents also work directly with software developers to create tools and technology that make their jobs easier and more efficient.

-At Redfin, agents and real estate support staff also have opportunity to advance within the company.
+At Redfin, agents and real estate support staff also have the opportunity to advance within the company.
 In some cases, this means moving to areas outside of real estate operations.
-Following are just a few examples of employees who have started out at entry level or junior positions and advanced their careers within Redfin.
+The following are just a few examples of employees who have started out at entry-level or junior positions and advanced their careers within Redfin.

 - Chelsea Goyer started as a transaction coordinator with Redfin in 2007, an entry-level role.
 Today, she is a corporate executive, as vice president of recruiting, Partner Programs & MLS relations.

 - Marshall Park started with Redfin as an agent in the Washington, D.C. area.
 His career has grown with the company and he now oversees Redfin’s field operations across the Mid-Atlantic, including Virginia, Washington, D.C., and New Jersey.

 - After a career as an attorney, Mia Simon made the move to real estate.
 She joined Redfin as an agent and has quickly progressed within the company and now leads Redfin’s team in the Bay Area.

 - Paul Reid spent his first few years with Redfin as a top agent in Orange County, Calif. before leading Redfin’s launch in the Inland Empire.
 He then developed and helped launch Redfin Now, Redfin’s experimental program that purchases homes directly from sellers.
 In 2017, Paul took on the new challenge of launching Redfin in Boise.